Find Affordable College Courses

 Top 10 Best Human Development & Family Studies Bachelor's Degree Schools

 Our analysis found University of the District of Columbia to be the best value school for human development and family studies students who want to pursue a bachelor’s degree in the Middle Atlantic Region .
-Located in the city of Washington, University of the District of Columbia is a public school with a small student population.
+Located in the large city of Washington, University of the District of Columbia is a public college with a small student population.

 #2